Bernadette x RZ 95-6643

 - Susceptible to Potato Cyst Nematodes

-- Resistant to wart disease, race 1
+- Resistent to wart disease, race 1

-- Rather strong to common scab
+- Strong against common scab

 Growing instructions (table potatoes)